Notice: SSHRC Online System

 [ 2023-09-26 ]

 Salary research allowances

-Under certain SSHRC programs, postsecondary institution-based researchers and non-academic researchers form partnerships to do research, advanced research training and knowledge mobilization.
-SSHRC recognizes that some not-for-profit organizations face financial difficulty in replacing one of their staff members so that person can participate in a SSHRC-funded research project.
+Under certain SSHRC programs, postsecondary institution-based researchers and nonacademic researchers form partnerships to do research, research training and knowledge mobilization.
+SSHRC recognizes that some not-for-profit organizations could face financial difficulty in replacing staff members who are participating in a SSHRC-funded research project.

 To help address this situation, SSHRC has made salary research allowances an eligible expense within a grant.
-These stipends cover up to 50% of the cost of temporarily replacing an employee from a not-for-profit organization who will be devoting their time as a principal investigator / project director, co-director or co-investigator on a SSHRC-funded research project.
+SSHRC salary research allowances are a contribution to a not-for-profit organization to help compensate for the time an employee will spend participating in a SSHRC-funded research project.

-Only not-for-profit organizations that have applicants, co-directors or co-applicants listed on their Notice of Award can request salary research allowances.
-Researchers holding an academic position at a postsecondary institution and government employees are not eligible for salary research allowances.
+Only not-for-profit organizations that have applicants, co-directors or co-applicants listed on the grant team can request salary research allowances.
+Postsecondary institutions and governmental organizations are not eligible for salary research allowances.

-Not-for-profit organizations can only request a salary research allowance as part of an application for a research grant.
-See the funding opportunity description and accompanying application instructions to determine if the funding opportunity to which you are applying provides a salary research allowance.
+Not-for-profit organizations can request a salary research allowance as part of an application for a research grant.
+The funding opportunity description and accompanying application instructions specify if a salary research allowance is eligible under the funding opportunity to which you are applying.

 Value and duration